 Where to live in Tiong Bahru?

-As for condos, there are only a handful in the precinct.
+As for condos, there are only a handful in this heritage neighbourhood.
 The newest build, Keppel Land’s Highline Residences (completed in 2018) has 500 units across two 36-storey, one 21-storey tower and four 4-storey blocks with dual-key apartments.
 The unit mix at Highline Residences ranges from 1 bedroom through to 4 bedroom and penthouse, although the floor areas are relatively tight at just 1,227 sqft for the four bedder.
 The condo boasts an enormous pool, gym, concierge and even an “urban farm”.
 And of course there’s it’s unbeatable location, across the road from the MRT, mall and supermarket and enjoying incredible views – both big wins if you want to buy or rent a unit here.

 Then there’s The Regency at Tiong Bahru (completed in 2010), a lovely freehold development with 158 apartments across 35 floors.
-The highlight has to be the views, along with proximity to public transportation.
+The highlight has to be the views, along with proximity to public transport.
 And there’s more space on offer, with 2 to 4 bedroom apartments ranging from 926 to 1,636 sqft.

 Next door is Twin Regency, the oldest but also the most spacious.
 Completed in 2007, the development offers 234 freehold units, the expected list of condo facilities, and 2 to 4 bedroom apartments ranging from 980 sqft through to 2,120 sqft (bless those older builds and their spacious layouts!).

 If you’re looking to rent, consider co-living brand Hmlet’s gorgeous shophouses at 3 & 5 Yong Siak or the new collection of studio apartments.
 Commontown and Cove are two other co-living start-ups with rentals in Tiong Bahru.